Senior School – Shree Hangdewa PATHIBHARA q. lEARNING english SCHOOL

 A Typical Day at School

 There is a Nepali curriculum to be followed and their country does not expect them to do any practical lessons as resources would be too costly.
-Our children are extremely lucky to have access to computers several times a week.
-Inevitably, teachers believe they should teach as they were taught ie by reading the text book out loud.
-However, at our school, there is more than a nod at asking the children to do the reading (in English) with questions and answers also in English – and children all have their own text books, which have colour pictures and tasks to do at their own pace.
+Our children are extremely lucky to have access to computers and science experiments in the Practical Science Lab several times a week.
+Inevitably, teachers believe they should teach as they were taught ie by reading the textbook out loud.
+However, at our school, there is more than a nod at asking the children to do the reading (in English) with questions and answers also in English – and children all have their own textbooks, which have colour pictures and tasks to do at their own pace.

 Children enter this school about the age of 6.
-Each class has a maximum of 30 students in each class.
-At 15/16, children take public exams and then go on to a variety of schools to study further.
+Each class has a maximum of 30 students.
+At 15/16, children take public exams known as the school leaving certificate and then go on to a variety of schools to study further.

 All classes (except Nepali) are taught in English.
 With Nepal having 129 languages, English is very much the language of study, business and tourism.
 Maths, Science, Computers, Humanities, Social Studies, Nepalese and English are all part of the National Curriculum.

 On the ground floor, there are classes for years 1, 2, 3 and 4 – as well as the staff room.
 On the first floor, there are classes for years 5, 6, 7 and 8 – as well as the computer room and a basic library.
-We have temporary classrooms and toilets in separate blocks.
+On the top floor, there is a large practical science lab and a separate large creative room for art and music (which can be turned into use as a table tennis room).
+We have a temporary classroom, storeroom and toilets in separate blocks.

 All the teachers are well respected in the community and repay that respect with giving children the help they need.